San Diego Medical School Programs

 - The University of California - San Diego (UCSD), located around 16 miles from the city's downtown area, offers a Doctor of Medicine (MD) program as well as a number of related graduate programs.
 Students can choose from master's degrees in healthcare leadership and clinical research as well as a joint MD-PhD program for aspiring medical scientists.
 A doctoral program in public health is also available at the school.

-After exploring its medical programs, get more details on the profiled school in the table below.
-It has info on student enrollment and tuition rates to help you make an informed education decision.
+The table below has info on student enrollment and tuition rates to help you make an informed education decision.

 |University of California - San Diego|